 Wellington residents engage with the Council through the everyday Council services and facilities they use.
 This form of engagement is often at the forefront of what a resident will remember about the Council.
-For this reason, the Council seeks service-focused engagement that:
+For this reason, the Council seeks servicefocused engagement that:

-- results in a positive customer experience, where excellent service is provided - is timely, responsive and accessible to the customer, ensuring the service meets customer needs and expectations - promotes an overall positive image of the Council - actively looks for improvement, and is measured against best practice.
+- results in a positive experience, where excellent service is provided to the resident or visitor - is timely, responsive and accessible to the resident or visitor, ensuring the service meets their needs and expectations - promotes an overall positive image of the Council - actively looks for improvement, and is measured against best practice.